 All domain names are unique and they are available on a first-come, first-served basis.
 As such, it is very difficult to get a good generic domain name, as most easy-to-remember domain names using nouns and adjectives are already gone.

 In the best of all possible worlds, your domain name is your business name.
 For example, if your business is the Titanium Ring Shop, it would be ideal for your business to have www.titaniumringshop.com as the domain name.

 In fact, if you have yet to name your business, you might want to let the availability of domain names guide your decision, especially if you envision a website being an important element of your marketing or sale.

 If your domain is unavailable, you need to get creative.
 Here are five principles to guide you:

-3. Fewer words is almost always better.
-Again, it comes down to ability to remember your website address and create an online brand.
+3. Fewer words are almost always better.
+Again, it comes down to the ability to remember your website address and create an online brand.

-5. Add a geographic term is your having difficulty.
+5. Add a geographic term if you having difficulty.
 For example, “cleansweep.com” is not available, but if your business is Clean Sweep Cleaning and you’re in Seattle, you might want to use some combination of Clean Sweep and Seattle.